Advertising - Creative & Digital Strategy

 School: School of Communications, Media, Arts and Design

 Program Length: 1 year/ 2 semesters

 Start Date: Fall

 Location: Story Arts Centre

 Telephone: 416-289-5000, ext.
 5100

-The Advertising - Creative and Digital Strategy program addresses the high demand for creators in the digital field of advertising and marketing, which is growing faster than all other areas in this industry.
+The Advertising - Creative and Digital Strategy program addresses the high demand for creators in the digital field of advertising and marketing, which is growing faster than all other areas in the marketing industry.

-Through your courses, you acquire the necessary skills in creative strategies, writing, developing creative concepts, art direction, collaboration, presenting skills and entrepreneurialism.
-During a field placement, which is part of the second semester, Creative and Digital Strategy students take part in team assignments, working in a collaborative environment that mimics the real world.
+Through your courses, you acquire the necessary skills in creative strategies, writing, developing creative concepts, art direction, collaboration, presentation and entrepreneurialism.
+During a field placement, which is part of the second semester, Creative and Digital Strategy students take part in team assignments, working in a collaborative environment in the real world.